valeriupredoi/zarr-kerchunk/Example.md

-## Zarr and Kerchung: match made in Hell
+## Zarr and Kerchunks: match made in Hell

 ### Installing